rocky-jaiswal/my_blogs/source/2013-05-02-ajaxify_with_backbone.markdown

 The advantage of this approach is that the application will work even if JavaScript is disabled and also we can easily turn off AJAX by setting the "data-ajax" attribute to false in HTML, no JavaScript needs to change anywhere.

-That's it using this simple method you can AJAXify your forms easily.
+That's it, using this simple method you can AJAXify your forms easily.

 * Code is available on [Github](https://github.com/rocky-jaiswal/templateapp).